arup-group/speckleGSA/_posts/2021-12-09-specklecx-structural.md

 All Arup staff should use this all-in-one installer and everyone else is welcome to use it as well!
 {: .notice--success}

-You may get a warning screen from Windows Defender due to the executable being downloaded from the internet.
-It is safe to ignore this message and continue installation (and yes, we are working on removing the warning!).
-{: .notice--warning}